Can I Eat Expired Eggs Hard Boiled and Pickled in Vinegar?

 What are the food safety risks?

 Consuming hard-boiled eggs pickled in vinegar carries a risk of contamination with bacteria such as Salmonella.
-To prevent foodborne illness, ensure proper handling, storage, and refrigeration of the eggs.
+To reduce the risk of foodborne illness, ensure proper handling, storage, and refrigeration of the eggs.
 High-risk scenarios include leaving the eggs at room temperature for extended periods and consuming expired or improperly stored pickled eggs.

 What are some pro storage tips?